Inheritance Tax October 2024 Budget changes – an explainer

 How much does it cost the government?

 According to the Budget notes, APR cost HM Treasury £550 million in 2021-22 (although, confusingly, HMRC’s spreadsheet of the costs of tax reliefs puts the cost at £315 million (2021-22) to £365m (2023-24)).
 These figures should anyway be treated with some caution if assessing the effect on government finances if APR were removed or amended.
-For instance, it does not consider (if APR were removed) what other reliefs might then have applied or what behavioural changes might be made by the owners of agricultural land and property.
+For instance, it does not consider (if APR were removed) what other reliefs might then have applied or what behavioural changes might be made by the owners of agricultural land and property (such as giving the property away early and surviving seven years).
 Indirect consequences such as the potential effects on agricultural land prices are also unlikely to be factored in.

 What are the government proposing to do?